MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ## Title and logo

-Makers can modify their site's title and update or remove the site logo.
-If a logo is selected for use, makers can provide alternative text to make their site more accessible to users.
+In the **Title + logo** section of the Edit site header pop-up window, makers can modify their site's title and update or remove the site logo.
+If a logo is selected for use, makers can provide alternative text to make the site more accessible to users.

 :::image type="content" source="media/edit-header/edit-site-header.png" alt-text="Title and logo options inside the Edit site header pop-up window.":::